-Every day across the healthcare sector in England more than a million decisions are made a day that have a profound and lasting impact on people’s lives and which influence the quality of healthcare and the cost of services.
+Every day across the healthcare sector in England more than a million decisions are made that have a profound and lasting impact on people’s lives and which influence the quality of healthcare and the cost of services.

 HEE and CILIP are campaigning for decisions in the healthcare sector to be fully evidence-based, calling on government and health service providers to employ and make use of the skills of librarians and knowledge specialists in meeting their obligations under The Health and Social Care Act 2012.